 We are part of a wider network of partners that work together to assist police forces during missing person investigations, and support the friends and family of missing individuals.

-We are part of the Child Exploitation and Online Protection (CEOP) Command within the National Crime Agency, working closely with colleagues leading work to protect missing children in the UK and eradicate the sexual exploitation of children.
-We also work closely with other specialist teams within the National Crime Agency, including the International Crime Bureau, the Major Crime Support teams and the Modern Slavery and Human Trafficking Unit.
+We are part of the Investigations Command within the National Crime Agency.
+We work closely with other specialist teams within the Agency, including the International Crime Bureau, the Major Crime Support teams and the Modern Slavery and Human Trafficking Unit.

 Outside of the NCA, some of our key partners are:

 Missing People is an independent charity providing a lifeline when someone disappears.
 It provides support for those left behind as well as those who have gone missing.

 The Children's Society is a children's charity committed to helping vulnerable and disadvantaged young people, including safeguarding children in care and young runaways.

 Reunite are the leading UK charity specialising in international parental child abduction and the movement of children across international borders.

 The Foreign and Commonwealth Office provides services to British nationals overseas through their global network of Embassies and other posts.